RookeriesDevelopment/rook-ios-sdk/README.md

 # RookSDK

+If you’re building a health or fitness application of any kind, you likely know of the power of health user data.
+You will benefit when integrating it with your application no matter what your use case is: mindfulness or wellness, digital health, or remote care.

+Apple Health does not have an API.
+As no data is stored in the cloud, you need to retrieve it locally from your user's devices.
+This can be done by implementing Apple HealthKit and all its data retrieval methods into your iOS

+RookSDK allows developers to ask their users to access and share their health data through Apple HealthKit

 Rook SDK for iOS enables fetch health data from apple health and synchronize it with rook server.
 It also enables to register a new user and store it locally.

 The SDK provides access to apple health data, however, is enabled only after the user's explicit consent.
 The user can select detailed data sharing settings including witch data type will be read.

+## Demo app

+To help your implementation here is a demo app that shows you how to configure and use the sdk: https://github.com/RookeriesDevelopment/rook_demo_app_ios_rook_sdk

 ## Features